TanStack/query/README.md

 ## The solution

 React Query contains a set of hooks that attempt to address these issues.
-Ouf of the box, React Query:
+Out of the box, React Query:

 - Dedupes similar requests at the application level
 - Caches response data across similar requests